d-smith/greeter-fab-sample/README.md

 greeter-fab-sample
 ==================

-This project shows a simple web service deployed as a FAB, that references an OSGi service, as=lso deployed as a FAB.
+This project shows a simple web service deployed as a FAB, that references an OSGi service, also deployed as a FAB.

 To install: